Wanting to slow down and make life less stressful and busy? Embracing slow living habits and living a more vintage life can help.

 Prioritizing Self-Care and Well-Being

 I’ve been working to make my evenings more about self-care.
-I block social media on my phone started at about 4pm and instead of endless scrolling I have dinner with my husband and then work on a craft project or something like a puzzle.
+I try to block social media on my phone started at about 4pm and instead of endless scrolling I have dinner with my husband and then work on a craft project or something like a puzzle.
 I often will have a cup of hot tea or hot chocolate as well.
 I end the evening with a hot shower or bath before heading to bed to read.

 Fostering Meaningful Connections